Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 This challenge combines the echo emanations and stack spoofing techniques.
 There is no `send_flag` or secret to leak, the goal is to overwrite `main`'s return address with `win()`.

 We have two useful primitives.
 First, the `echo` command's internal `malloc(0x20)` can be exploited just like in echo emanations to leak a binary address.
-Second, `stack_free` prints `v15`'s address and frees it into the tcache, giving us both a stack leak and a chunk we can use for tcache poisoning.
+Second, `stack_free` prints `v15`'s address and frees it into the TCACHE, giving us both a stack leak and a chunk we can use for TCACHE poisoning.

 ### Binary leak via Echo's Internal Chunk